 20:221-222.
 COLLOQUIUM.
-Each semester.
-1 credit.
+1 credit each semester.

 20:235.
 RADIATION SAFETY.
 1 credit.

 Prerequisite, 150 or 204.
 Types of radiation, units for measurement of radiation, biological effects of radiation, detection instruments and their calibration, calculation of radiation level, permissible radiation levels, shielding, safety rules and their importance.